The marriage decision is one of the biggest ones you’ll make in life!

 What if one of us wants to get married and the other does not, or isn’t ready?

-If you are ready to get married and your partner is not (or vice versa), couples therapy will give you both a safe place to explore the real issues playing into your differences in readiness, and decide if you both are willing to work on these issues.
+If you are ready to get married and your partner is not (or vice versa), couples therapy will give you both a safe place to explore the real issues playing into your differences in readiness.